Other Names for this Disease

 Please contact us with your questions about Potocki-Shaffer syndrome.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Potocki-Shaffer syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Potocki-Shaffer syndrome.
 Click on the link to view a sample search on this topic.